 Interstate 684 is a suburban freeway stretching 28 miles north from I-287 at White Plains to I-84 and NY 22 in the town of Southeast.
 The south end of the route partitions with separate branches to the Cross Westchester Expressway (I-287) and Hutchinson River Parkway.
 The New York State Department of Transportation (NYSDOT) inventories the connection with I-287 as Route I684 and the link with Hutchinson River Parkway as Route 984J.

 I-684 parallels NY 120 north from Harrison between Rye Lake and Westchester County Airport (HPN) into the western panhandle of Connecticut.
-While there are no ingress or eggress points through the Constitution State, ConnDOT maintains part of the roadway.1
+While there are no ingress or eggress points through the Constitution State, the Connecticut Department of Transportation (ConnDOT) maintains part of the roadway.1

 Entering the town of Lewisboro, I-684 and NY 22 run along side each other east of Muscoot Reservoir to Goldens Bridge.
 The two again parallel each other directly east of the Croton River at Purdys Station in North Salem.
 NY 22 combines with U.S. 202 west of I-684 as both highways turn northeast across the Putnam County line to Interstate 84 at Brewster.